lexvieira/Docker-Sql-Server/README.md

 4. **Password** - Insert the password that you created when you pulled the docker Sql server instance <a id='sqlserverpassword' href="#pull-sql-server-image">Pull SQLServer image</a>.
 <img alt="MSSQL_Add_Connection" src="imgs/mssqladdconnection_04_password.png">

-5. **Save your Password** - In case of you don't want to include the password everytime that you need to use the database
+5. **Save your Password** - In case of you don't want to include the password every time that you need to use the database
 <img alt="MSSQL_Add_Connection" src="imgs/mssqladdconnection_05_savepassword.png">

 6. **Profile Name** - To easy access the connection next time